 Note: This question is not debatable.
 Sec.
-110-Reed's.
+110 - Reed's.

-Parliamentary Inquiry
+managements?
+Parliamentary Inquiry access

 Mr. Speaker: I rise to a parliamentary inquiry.
 (What is the rule that governs this situation?
 What is the order of business?
 Under what order of business may I make a motion?
 Is the Representative from speaking on the motion before the House? or, Are the remarks of the gentleman germane to the motion before the House? etc.)